mlhartme/maven-active-markdown-plugin/README.md

 # Active Markdown

 This is a Maven Plugin for Markdown files.
 It provides
-* *actions* that to generate parts of the markdown file
+* *actions* that generate parts of the markdown file
 * *man pages* generation with [https://github.com/rtomayko/ronn](Ronn)
-* error message to dangling references
+* error message for dangling references

 ## Actions